Australian native freshwater fish

 *Keeping the osmotic pressure, the salt in their cells, in freshwater fish is a constant battle and will result is serious stress to the fish if not managed by the grower, or hatchery operator.
 Fresh water fish constantly face two kinds of problems, they gain water passively through their skin due to osmotic gradient, and continually lose body salts to the surrounding water of much lower salt content.
 Osmoregulation in fresh water fish is affected by pumping out excess of water from their bodies.
 The salt loss through the excretion of water is made good by salt absorbing gills, skin and various parts of the alimentary canal.

 CONTACT INFORMATION.
 Note, due to frequent international travel, phone contact and text messages may be difficult and email replies may be delayed.
-Prefered method of contact is by email.
-Phone number is for emergenciers only.
+Preferred method of contact is by email.
+Phone number is for emergencies only.

 COPYRIGHT All material contained in this website is subject to copyright.